Reedo0910/VelasWebsite3/README.md

-# Velas (2017 Summer Version)
+# Velas (2018 Version)

-Velas Website 2017 Summer Update based on Vue.
+Velas Website 2018 Update based on Vue.

 Using new responsive design.
 And more pages is coming soon.